ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 Those 3 tests and methods need to be added all together as they make use of each others.

-Compile and check --- it's important to ensure that the project works at each step and did not regress any of the previous steps.
+Compile and check again.
+It's important to ensure that the project works at each step and did not regress any of the previous steps.

 ```BASH { output_lines = "4-24" }